Couchers-org/couchers/site/markdown/blog/2021/06/06/development-updates.md

 None of this would be possible without our 100+ volunteers working in all areas of the project.
 The development teams would like to thank the rest of the core contributors for making our work possible.

+## Join the development team

+If you're a developer, please join our team on GitHub at [Couchers-org/couchers](https://github.com/couchers-org/couchers) or just give us a star if you appreciate our work!
+All our code is open source and we need all the help we can get in building the new Couchsurfing™ alternative.

 *Written by Aapeli.
 Published on 2021/06/06.*